RocketManRC/u-blox-m8/README.md

 An important thing to note is that there is only one buffer for incoming messages and it is associated with the parser.
 This is only going to be a problem when we want to see the current configuration and change it.

 Keep in mind that that messages from the receiver can either be periodic or polled.
 Once you have periodic messages enabled then you can’t be sure when you issue a poll command for another message that you will get the one you want next.
 That is probably only an issue when the message being polled is going to be used for configuration as mentioned in the previous paragraph.
 In that case you will want to poll the message to get the existing configuration data and then as soon as that message is received make the desired changes and then send the message back.
+There are examples of how to do this in esp32oled.cpp.